bharget/heroicon/README.md

 <%= heroicon "search", variant: :outline %>
 ```

-You can also pass a class to use on the icon.
+You can also pass HTML options directly to the icon.

 ```rb
 <%= heroicon "search", options: { class: "text-primary-500" } %>